DFE-Digital/sdd-design-history/app/glossary/glossary.md

 : this template is sent to the local authority right at the beginning of the conversion process.
 The LA is expected to fill it out and send it back to the delivery officer.
 The delivery officer will use the information from the LA to make sure the information provided by the school is correct.

 Local authority maintained school
-: maintained schools are those that are funded and controlled by the local education authority
+: maintained schools are those that are funded and controlled by the local education authority.

 </br>

 ## M